-Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Mar 05, 2014 in Wrongful Death
+Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Mar 05, 2014 in Personal Injury

 There aren't many parents in Southbury who would allow their 10-year-old child to be alone with a tiger, even if it was being kept as a pet.
 While not many people in Connecticut have such large, dangerous pets, the point is that parents know not to expose their children to dangerous situations.
 Parents may not, however, think that leaving their children alone with cats, fish or even small dogs would be that dangerous, but what about pet rats?